SeldonIO/seldonio.github.com/api-oauth.md

 }
 {% endhighlight %}

+### Events <a name="events"></a>
+Events allow input into Seldon of arbitrary events from which we wish to create a predictive model.

+{% highlight http %}
+POST     /events
+{% endhighlight %}

+Example

+The service injects house price data

+{% highlight json %}
+{
+"num_bedrooms"    :        2,
+"detached" 	  : true,
+"postcode"    :        "SW1",
+"price" : 400000
+}
+{% endhighlight %}

 ## API Personalisation Endpoints <a name="recommendations"></a>

 This section describes the endpoints which provide personalisation and recommendation functionality derived from the user, item, action data that has been POSTed to the API.

 ### Recommended Items